-- Naming new roads and alterations to street names (in the Community Board's area). - Official naming of parks, reserves and sports grounds within the provisions of Council's Naming Policy.
-Note 1 - Removal and/or planting of street trees within the provisions of Council's Operational Guide for Urban Forest Plan.
-Note 2 - The granting of leases and licences in terms of Council policy to voluntary organisations for Council owned properties in their local area, for example, halls, but not including the granting of leases and licences to community houses and centres. - The granting of rights-of-way and other easements over local purpose reserves and granting of leases or licences on local purpose reserves. - The granting of leases and licences for new activities in terms of Council policy to community and commercial organisations over recreation reserves subject to the provisions of the Reserves Act 1977 and land managed as reserve subject to the provisions of the Local Government 2002, in their local area.
-(Note: renewal of existing leases and licences will be reported once a year to Council's City Development Committee). - The allocation of funding from the Community Engagement Fund in accordance with Council's adopted guidelines. - Expenditure of funds allocated by the Council to the Board from the Miscellaneous Budget to cover expenditure associated with the activities of the Board.
+Naming new roads and alterations to street names (in the Community Board's area) within the provisions of Council's Kaupapa Here Tapanga - Naming Policy 2022-2027.

+- Official naming of parks, reserves and sports grounds within the provisions of Council's Kaupapa Here Tapanga - Naming Policy 2022-2027.
+Note 1 - Removal and/or planting of street trees within the provisions of Council's Operational Guidefor Urban Forest Plan.
+Note 2 - The granting of leases and licences in terms of Council policy to voluntary organisations for Council owned properties in their local area, for example, halls, but not including the grantingof leases and licences to community houses and centres. - The granting of rights-of-way and other easements over local purpose reserves and grantingof leases or licences on local purpose reserves. - The granting of leases and licences for new activities in terms of Council policy to communityand commercial organisations over recreation reserves subject to the provisions of the Reserves Act 1977 and land managed as reserve subject to the provisions of the Local Government 2002, in their local area.
+(Note: renewal of existing leases and licences will be reported once a year to Council's City Development Committee). - The allocation of funding from the Community Engagement Fund in accordance withCouncil's adopted guidelines. - Expenditure of funds allocated by the Council to the Board from the Miscellaneous Budget tocover expenditure associated with the activities of the Board.
 The Chair to approve expenditure, in consultation with the Board, and forward appropriate documentation to the Committee Advisor for authorisation.
 Boards must not exceed their annual expenditure from the Miscellaneous Budget. - The allocation of funding for the training and development of Community Board or members, including formal training courses, attendance at seminars or attendance at relevant conferences.